 While you’ve likely heard of an epidural for childbirth, this treatment is also used to relieve back and leg pain due to sciatica and is performed safely under live X-ray image guidance.
 As a pain management specialist, Jay Shah, MD understands how epidural steroid injections can be used to relieve your chronic pain.
-To determine whether you’re a good candidate for an epidural steroid injection, call the SamWell Institute for Pain Management office in Colonia or Livingston, New Jersey, or request an appointment online today.
+To determine whether you’re a good candidate for an epidural steroid injection, call the SamWell Institute for Pain Management office in Colonia, Englewood, or Livingston, New Jersey, or request an appointment online today.

 An “epidural,” or an epidural steroid injection, is the term used to describe a procedure to numb your back or block the nerves that cause pain, and it is often used during childbirth.
 However, the procedure has widespread utilization within the field of pain management as a tool for lower back and leg back from disc herniations causing sciatica.